fineanmol/plant-tree/README.md

-🌱 Updated on Sat, 13 Dec 2025 14:23:48 GMT
+🌵 Updated on Sun, 14 Dec 2025 07:56:51 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Truth can only be found in one place: the code."